knowlesy/raspi/README.md

 # raspi
-Scripts and Configs for Utilising my Raspi
+Scripts and configs for utilising my Raspi